pmariglia/showdown/README.md

 RUN_COUNT: (integer, required) The amount of games this bot will play before quitting
 ```

 Here is a minimal `.env` file.
-This configuration will log-in and search for a gen7randombattle:
+This configuration will log in and search for a gen7randombattle:
 ```
 WEBSOCKET_URI=sim.smogon.com:8000
 PS_USERNAME=MyCoolUsername